-The iptables rules can target individual ICMP message types by selecting only ICMP traffic with the -p icmp flag in combination with the –icmp-type flag to select the particular ICMP message type.
+The iptables rules can be applied to specific ICMP message types by selecting only ICMP traffic with the -p icmp flag in combination with the –icmp-type flag to select the particular ICMP message type.

-Here we add our first rule to ICMP_IN chain which will drop echo request.
+Here we add our first rule to MY_IN chain which will drop echo request.